FAQs

 Do you take volunteers/interns?

 We do not currently take volunteers or interns.
 If that changes, we will announce it on our Facebook page.
-We recommend reaching out to A Dapple A Day therapeutic riding, Nipper Knolls therapeutic riding, or Old Friends at Cabin Creek for volunteer opportunities.
+We recommend reaching out to Nipper Knolls therapeutic riding, or Old Friends at Cabin Creek for volunteer opportunities.

 The farm is private, and we do not allow visitors.

 We do occasionally host open houses and group tours.
 Any opportunities to visit the farm will be posted on the Facebook page.
-If you’d like to try therapy, please contact Olivia, our administrative assistant, at Assistant@AdirondackEAP.com to complete the intake process.
-Once you’re set up as a client, you’ll be able to engage in an intake session and preliminary session at the farm to decide if EAP is right for you.
+If you’d like to try therapy, please contact administrative assistant at Assistant@AdirondackEAP.com to complete the intake process.
+Once you’re set up as a client, you’ll be able to engage in an intake session and preliminary session to decide if your therapist is a good fit for you.

 Can I bring friends/family members to my therapy session?

-Our policy is that if it would be therapeutically beneficial for a client to include another person in their office-based therapy, they are welcome at the farm.
+Our policy is that if it would be therapeutically beneficial for a client to include another person in their office-based therapy and the client has discussed this with their therapist ahead of time, they are welcome at the farm.
 Otherwise, it’s important that therapy sessions remain focused on the goals and objectives of the indicated client and guests should not attend.

 Are sessions private?